foxanna/flutter_theme_workshop/workshop/06_screens/instructions.md

 )
 ```

-// The above would only be valid if [this issue](https://github.com/flutter/flutter/issues/101389) fix is released before the event

 Or, if you have been using a `colorSchemeSeed` property to create a `ColorScheme`, you can set a `scaffoldBackgroundColor` field: